Welcome to the Anaesthetic Department of the North Devon District Hospital (NDDH). We are part of the Northern Devon Healthcare NHS Trust.

 Medical Education Centre

 Your tour should include a stop at the Medical Education Centre which is on level 1.
 Close to hand on the same level are a medical library with a journal supply service and several computers with intranet and internet access.
 Caroline Rawlings is the ME Manager and arranges study leave.
 Requests for study leave must be agreed with your supervisor and is appropriate to your current learning needs.
-Dr Julian Cox is the Director of Medical Education (and also a consultant paediatrician).
+The Director of Medical Education.
 They will be delighted to show you the facilities, the educational opportunities and the programme of the multidisciplinary lunchtime lectures.

 Lisa will provide you with a bleep.
 She will also give you forms to fill in so you can be issued with a security pass for entry into the new buildings.
 Please provide your contact details for the file in the office at this time.
 To use the bleep system, dial 74, then your bleep no. and extension.
 Wait for confirmation and hang up.